Rebel terrorists, aided by

 - Armored Coffins: Averted.
 Even the unshielded fighters have reliable ejection systems.
 They can be damaged like any other system but its likely that you will be outright destroyed, and eject automatically, before this happens.

-- Whether or not the player is merely returned to the Star Destroyer or captured by enemy forces is determined at random, however.
+- Whether or not the player is merely returned to the Star Destroyer or captured by enemy forces is determined by how close you were to an enemy capital ship when shot down.

 - Arrow Cam